sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-airflow-composer.md

 # Deploy a pipeline with Airflow and Google Composer

-Before you can deploy a pipeline, you will need to [install dlt](../../reference/installation.md) and [create a pipeline](../create-a-pipeline.md).
+Before you can deploy a pipeline, you will need to [install data_load_tool](../../reference/installation.md) and [create a pipeline](../create-a-pipeline.md).

 :::tip
 While this walkthrough deals specifically with Google Composer, it will generate DAGs and configuration files that you can use on any Airflow deployment.
-DAGs are generated using **dlt Airflow helper** that maps `dlt` resources into Airflow tasks, provides a clean working environment, retry mechanism, metrics, and logging via Airflow loggers.
+DAGs are generated using **data_load_tool Airflow helper** that maps `data_load_tool` resources into Airflow tasks, provides a clean working environment, retry mechanism, metrics, and logging via Airflow loggers.
 :::

-## 1. Add your `dlt` project directory to GitHub
+## 1. Add your `data_load_tool` project directory to GitHub

 You will need a GitHub repository for your project.
-If you don't have one yet, you need to initialize a Git repository in your `dlt` project directory and push it to GitHub as described in [Adding locally hosted code to GitHub](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github).
+If you don't have one yet, you need to initialize a Git repository in your `data_load_tool` project directory and push it to GitHub as described in [Adding locally hosted code to GitHub](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github).

 ## 2. Ensure your pipeline works